10.4: Working with Lipids

 \( \newcommand{\vecd}[1]{\overset{-\!-\!\rightharpoonup}{\vphantom{a}\smash {#1}}} \)

-Lipids, although small compared to large biopolymers like proteins, nucleic acid, and large glycans, are very heterogenous in structure, given the large array of fatty acid and isoprenoid chain lengths, numbers of double bonds, etc that appear in different lipid classes.
-In addition to analyzing lipid structure, lipids are used in the laboratory to create liposomes (vesicles), which serve as models for membrane bilayers and encapsulation of chemical species (drugs, vaccines) for medical use and solubilization of membrane proteins.
-In this section, we will concentrate on the creation of lipid vesicles (critical for the encapsulation of RNA vaccines against the SARS CoV-2 spike protein) and the chemical analysis of biological lipids, whose composition affects health and disease states.
+Lipids, although small compared to large biopolymers like proteins, nucleic acid, and large glycans, are very heterogeneous in structure, given the large array of fatty acid and isoprenoid chain lengths, numbers of double bonds, etc, that appear in different lipid classes.
+In addition to analyzing lipid structure, lipids are used in the laboratory to create liposomes (vesicles), which serve as models for membrane bilayers and encapsulate chemical species (drugs, vaccines) for medical use and solubilization of membrane proteins.
+This section will concentrate on creating lipid vesicles (critical for encapsulating RNA vaccines against the SARS CoV-2 spike protein) and the chemical analysis of biological lipids, whose composition affects health and disease states.

 Liposomes

-Liposomes produced in the lab can be unilamellar, consisting of a single bilayer surrounding the internal aqueous compartment, or multilamellar, consisting of multiple bilayers surrounding the enclosed aqueous solution.
+Liposomes produced in the lab can be unilamellar, which consists of a single bilayer surrounding the internal aqueous compartment, or multilamellar, which consists of multiple bilayers surrounding the enclosed aqueous solution.
 You can imagine the multilamellar vesicles resemble an onion with its multiple layers.
 Cartoons of unilamellar and multilamellar liposomes are shown in Figure \(\PageIndex{1}\), where each concentric circle represents a bilayer.

 Table \(\PageIndex{1}\): Sizes of liposomes/vesicles compared to other biological structures